go-httprequest/httprequest/README.md

 request parameters into a struct type.
 It also provides a way to define methods as HTTP routes using the same approach.

-It requires at least Go 1.7, and Go 1.9 is required if the importing program also uses golang.org/x/net/context.
+It requires at least Go 1.19.

 ## Usage